CLI reference

 Health checks

-• type: tcp — checks a TCP port is open.
+• type: tcp: checks a TCP port is open.
 Requires port.
+Probe runs from the host against the runtime-private IP (Docker bridge IP / CH guest IP).

-• type: http — issues an HTTP GET and expects a 2xx response.
-Requires url.
+• type: http: issues an HTTP GET, expects a 2xx response.
+Requires url. localhost in the URL is rewritten to the runtime-private IP.

-• interval and timeout use duration suffixes ms and s. m and h are not supported.
+• interval and timeout use duration suffixes ms and s. m and h are not supported in this context (write 60s, not 1m).
+The --since flag on logs is a separate parser that does accept m/h.

-• on_failurerestart (restart the container), stop (stop it), or alert (log an event only).
+• on_failure: restart (recreate the instance), stop (mark the deployment deleted), or alert (emit an error event only).

 Namespaces in YAML